Appropriate Use: Qualtrics

 - Usage must adhere to the university's Computer & Network Use policy, Copyright policy, university brand standards, and other relevant policies, state, and federal laws.

-- You must protect the privacy and confidentiality of student, patient, employee and other institutional information, as required by FERPA (privacy of student information), and HIPAA (privacy of patient information).
+- You must protect the privacy and confidentiality of student, patient, employee and other institutional information, as required by FERPA (privacy of student information), HIPAA (privacy of patient information).

 - In accordance with federal regulations and Ohio University policy, all research involving human subjects must be reviewed and approved by an Institutional Review Board prior to any research intervention with a participant.
 To learn more, visit: